SabreBirdOne/BlasterBrowser/README.md

 Honestly, I (SabreBirdOne) don't know how to handle this too well.

 For end users, you can open a GitHub issue, or contact me via Reddit (u/SabreBirdOne) or GitHub.
+I'm usually active on the r/Nerf subreddit.
 For programmers, I think you can send pull requests and we can review the code changes together?

 **TROUBLESHOOTING**